 Each location should determine the frequency of such review, and at a minimum, should be conducted annually.
-The Personnel Office is available to help and can provide general instructions and sample instruments for use in the performance review.
+The Office of Human Resources is available to help and can provide general instructions and sample instruments for use in the performance review.